APEC – creating prosperity

 Each year of meetings is hosted and chaired by an APEC member.
 New Zealand, an APEC founding member, has hosted APEC twice – in 1999 and 2021, the first ever fully-virtual APEC.

-The 2022 APEC host is Thailand, with the USA set to host in 2023.
+The 2022 APEC host was Thailand, with the USA hosting in 2023.
 Read more about the APEC host and priorities on the APEC Secretariat website(external link).

-Thailand’s 2022 host year will focus on charting a post-COVID-19 future for the Asia-Pacific region.
+The United States' 2023 host year will focus on creating a resilient and sustainable future for all.

 There is a good level of continuity of work from New Zealand’s priorities and initiatives progressed during our 2021 host year.
 These included progressing a voluntary standstill on fossil fuel subsidies; updating APEC’s List of Environmental Goods and development of a list of Environmental Services; work to ensure the indigenous economy is of relevance to APEC; and support for APEC as an institution.